£500k Compensation For A Cancer Misdiagnosis | Case Study

 Select a Section

-- No Win No Fee Cancer Misdiagnosis Cases
+- Make A No Win No Fee Cancer Misdiagnosis Claim

 In order to make a cancer delayed diagnosis compensation claim in the UK, you need to be able to demonstrate that having this delay in diagnosis or misdiagnosis which prevented the start of treatment lead to a significant deterioration in your condition and long-term prognosis.
 You need to show that this was caused by a medical professional.
 You could also make a claim for compensation if you have been diagnosed with cancer that you did not have.